 Martin Down: a Long-Term Monitoring Network report

-The information presented here is a summary of the vegetation data collected throughout the LTMN project.
-The ultimate aim of LTMN is to survey over long periods of time in order to distinguish between trends and the fluctuations inherent in the environment.
-We are starting to reach three surveys for each site so we can start to see trends but as yet, they are difficult to have confidence in due to the limited number of data points.
-However, we want to make the data available so that any information that can be gleaned is accessible.
+The information presented here is a summary of the vegetation data collected through the LTMN project.
+LTMN aims to investigate environmental change over decades, and the project is still relatively young.
+Nevertheless, we are starting to reach three surveys for each site and it is possible that trends may be starting to emerge.
 This form of report has been structured so that as each new survey is implemented, the data is added to this report and will be available rapidly after data collection.
 The content is also being updated and we would greatly appreciate any feedback on the kind of information that is most useful, which parts of the report are difficult to use and any site specific data to present (such as individual species or groups of species).

-We would like to introduce the caveat that while we have attempted to conduct the survey at a similar date in the year, there can be some small changes between surveys due to logistical difficulties.
-This might have affected the species present.
+Surveys are normally undertaken at similar times of year, but slight differences in survey date or interannual variations might have affected the species present.

 Habitats

-The sites of the LTMN project have been chosen to represent key Biodiversity Action Plan (BAP) habitats.
+The sites of the LTMN project have been chosen to represent key UK habitats.
 Individual plots are assigned a BAP broad and priority habitat when data is collected, and where this categorisation is missing, it is filled using the other available data (such as NVC habitat classification).

-Currently we do not present BAP priority habitats as there is too much missing data, but the broad habitat gives a good indication of what the environment at the plot level looks like to the surveyor.

 Each circle on the map represents a plot or quadrat.
-The locations of the plots are recorded so that they can be reused for each survey.
-This means plots can be compared from year to year and changes are likely due to changing habitat.
+The locations of the plots are fixed so that they can be revisited during each survey.
+This means plots can be compared from year to year.
 The exact location is recorded using feno markers placed in the ground.
 Sometimes these are lost between surveys and in such cases, the coordinates are used to roughly match the location.
 This can mean that sometimes the plots move a couple of metres.
 In some cases, not all plots are surveyed each time, typically due to time restraints on the survey.

 There are usually a mix of habitats on LTMN sites with certain habitats being more prominent.
 We take roughly 50 quadrats each survey which means that the lesser represented habitats usually make up around 2-4 quadrats each.
 We will in general omit these from the analysis as they are not numerous enough to trust that any changes are not due to chance.

-After the species data has been collected for each plot, it is processed using MAVIS software which uses the plants and plant abundance to categorise the plots into their NVC habitat classifications.
-It should be noted that accurate categorisation is often difficult due to sites having a mix of habitats and transitions between them.
-For this reason the categorisation is given a confidence percentage which is shown when hovering the mouse over the data points on the map below along with the NVC subgroup (subgroup:confidence).
+After the species data has been collected for each plot, it is processed using MAVIS software which uses the plants and plant frequency to categorise the plots into their NVC habitat classifications.
+The matching coefficient (the confidence with which MAVIS has ascribed the plot to the NVC community) can be seen by hovering the mouse over the data points on the map below along with the NVC subgroup (subgroup:confidence).

-Within each larger NVC group of communities (i.e. H, CG, W), there are many differences between the communities (i.e. CG2, CG6).
-For each major NVC group, the individual community split is displayed below over the years.
+For each habitat, the individual NVC community split is displayed below over the years.